Connected Worker/Published: July 12, 2023

 The growing number of companies increasing investment in digital transformation shows that Industry 4.0 delivers real value in continuous improvement.
 Organizations that integrate digital technologies into their operations are part of a sea change revolutionizing manufacturing, helping companies streamline their processes, improve quality, and boost productivity.

-Here we explore real-life examples of how digital transformation is driving continuous improvement in the manufacturing industry and giving forward-thinking companies a competitive edge.
+Here we explore real-life examples of how digital transformation drives continuous improvement in the manufacturing industry and giving forward-thinking companies a competitive edge.

 Download your free Ultimate Guide to Layered Process Audits for more LPA question best practices, examples and tips